Guides

 Final Thoughts

-Traditional regex methods for Indian phone numbers often fail.
-They only check patterns, not real-world validity, and quickly become outdated with new number series.
-Abstract API solves these issues with a single call that confirms a number's existence, provides normalized formats, and returns rich data like carrier and location.
-To reliably validate user data, create a free account on Abstract API and get your API key.
+Traditional regex methods only check a number's format, not its real-world status.
+This leads to errors from unallocated lines and requires constant updates for new number series.
+Abstract API solves these problems with a single call that confirms a number is active and provides rich data.
+To reliably validate phone numbers, create a free account with Abstract API.

 Validate Indian Phone Numbers with Abstract API